 When compared to Bitcoin, which has a market cap about 33x bigger, Litecoin does pose several advantages.
 As listed above, it’s capable of offering users lower transaction fees, faster transaction processing times, a more decentralized mining network, and its founder even throws out the occasional zinger on Twitter.
 These advantages technically make Litecoin a better coin for the vast majority of small transactions.

-As is, Litecoin is simply another cryptocurrency that just so happened to prove its use case as a low-cost decentralized peer-to-peer payment method.
+LTC is simply another cryptocurrency that just so happens to prove its use-case as a low-cost decentralized peer-to-peer payment method.

-Litecoin was never made to go head to head with Bitcoin, but its technological advantages do pose somewhat of a threat.
-While it might be theoretically “better” than Bitcoin, Bitcoin has already run off with the network effect of having rapidly onboarded a much larger and active user base.
+It was never made to go head to head with Bitcoin but its technological advantages do pose somewhat of a threat.
+While it might be theoretically “better” than Bitcoin, Bitcoin has already run off with the network effect of rapid onboarding a much larger and active user base.

-Bitcoin also has the benefit of being a near household name by now, whereas Litecoin is much more obscure (especially with hot new tokens on the block like Ethereum).
-The vast majority of people who jump into the cryptocurrency world will buy Bitcoin first, and if their hunger isn’t satiated, maybe some Litecoin and Ethereum.
+Bitcoin also has the benefit of being a near household name by now, whereas Litecoin is much more obscure (especially as new tokens get added to the space regularly).
+The vast majority of people who jump into the cryptocurrency world will buy Bitcoin first.
+If their hunger isn’t satiated they may also grab some Litecoin and Ethereum too.

-While Litecoin seems to function very well for what it’s meant for, it’s interesting to postulate ideas about situations where it could experience massive user adoption and growth.
-There isn’t much meat on the bones of whatever Litecoin loyalists are chewing on, but it’s worth noting that it could only be a matter of time before more people start to add Litecoin into their portfolios.
+While it seems to function very well for what it’s meant for, it’s interesting to consider situations where it could experience massive user adoption and growth.
+There isn’t much meat on the bones of whatever loyalists are chewing on, but it’s worth noting that it could only be a matter of time before more people start to add Litecoin into their portfolios.

 If, and this is a big IF, Bitcoin isn’t able to address its scalability issues, Litecoin will be there to at least offer the same utility without having to pay high (and if Bitcoin reaches the climax of its scalability problems – extremely high) fees.

-Until then, Litecoin will likely hang around the top 10 market-cap cryptocurrencies, doing the same thing it always has.
+Until then, Litecoin will likely hang around the top ten market-cap cryptocurrencies, doing the same thing it always has.

 ABOUT THE AUTHOR